Thantlang: Education

 The literacy rate of people from Thantlang is arguably one of the three highest within Chin State, mostly among people from Tedim and Falam.
-Since 2000, there have been some private tuition schools in Thantlang which have helped many young students into more successful passing rate into governmental high school.
+Since 2000, there have been some private tuition schools in Thantlang which have helped many students achieve higher grades to help them pass governmental issued exams.
 Older people are staunch supporters of education for the younger generations.
 Many local developments were done through local community labour as government never supports necessary rural and urban development.
 Most of the nine regions are not accessible by cars since no paved roads have been built by the government except for a few locally built roads.
 Many villagers travel by walking – which can take up to three days – to reach Thantlang proper in order to do their shopping.

 Tourism

 There are many areas for tourists to visit within Thantlang.
 In the countryside are massive rocky mountains, such as the Lungding in Vanzang and Miepi Mountain and lingkhaw Mountain in West Zophei.
 Many historical locations, such as the Siapanglai well, are still maintained by local villagers.